sba1/ontologizer/ReadMe.md

 ===========

 Ontologizer is a tool for identifying enriched Gene Ontology terms in lists of names of genes or gene products.
+It is available as a Java program for both UI and command line usage as well as JavaScript version that can be conveniently run in modern Web browsers.
 Look at http://ontologizer.de for details and binary distribution.

 Building